 And you positioned yourself right in the middle of it.

-Maybe I can get a little free advertisement here.
+training2lonely, but I can get a bit of free yourertisement here.

-Definitely share that and you have a website that people can go to a link that we can share.
+Share that, and you have a website where people can go to a link we can share.

-Tricia, thanks so much for being on the podcast.
+Tricia, thank you so much for being on the podcast.

 Discover how to support your recovery after a stroke.
 Go to recoverypodcasting.com